Tubungan: Power

 In year 2000, Iloilo Electric Company (ILECO) I reported that almost half of the total household in the municipality have electrical installations.
 This covers 27 barangays; in addition, 7 barangays already have electrical connections but still unenergized.
 The remaining of the residents makes use of kerosene, battery cells, and generators for their power sources.
 These, however, are located in far-flung barangays not yet reached by ILECO I.

 Nonetheless, a plan to energize the entire municipality is already on its way since it is the priority program of the National Government as endorsed by the Local Government Unit of Tubungan.

 Education

-As of year 2000, a substantial number of Tubungan's young populations are enrolled in both primary and intermediate levels reaching to as high as 3000.
+As of 2000, a substantial number of Tubungan's young populations are enrolled in both primary and intermediate levels reaching to as high as 3000.

 The municipality has 12 complete elementary schools and one national high school.
 Tubungan National High School serves not only Tubungan residents, but also secondary school students from the nearby towns of Igbaras, Tigbauan, and Leon.

 Almost all public elementary schools, as well as two existing private kindergartens, provide pre-elementary education.

 Tubungan requires additional class rooms and personnel to provide for the needs of its ever-increasing student population.
 In addition to this, a proposal for the institution of another secondary school to be located in Barangay Lanag Norte is already underway to serve the students living in far-flung barangays.